Our authors are passionate about personal finance. Here are some of the editorial guidelines that our authors follow.

 What’s the point of writing an article if it never gets found?

 So, when pitching a title idea, please also send 2-3 alternates.
 One of our editors will check for a fit.
-Considering there is significant competition, we may either accept one of your titles or propose a title that we think will work better.
+Considering the significant competition, we may either accept one of your titles or propose a title that we think will work better.

 2. Syndication